8 Crucial Steps Of Cutting Trees

 Step 7: Clean-Up and Waste Disposal

-Once the cutting is complete, there’s often a lot of debris to deal with, but a professional team won’t leave your property looking like a storm just hit.
+Once the cutting is complete, there’s often significant debris to deal with, but a professional team won’t leave your property looking like a storm hit.
 At Growth Maintenance, we provide full clean-up and eco-friendly waste disposal, including:

 - On-site mulching and chipping